alec-m13/MUI/README.md

 # Current Direction

-Cleaning up the swap element disabler checks.
+Wrapping up the task as a whole.